BelaPlatform/bela_newBlog/docs/_posts/2018-03-20-opal-rhythm-computer-dmx-krew.markdown

 that it is almost impossible to find out if you haven't got someone to ask.
 In the end I settled on these:

-{% include single-image.html fileName="opal-rhythm/jumper wire.jpg" %}
+{% include double-image.html left="opal-rhythm/jumper wire.jpg" right="opal-rhythm/switchtree.jpg" caption="On the left the jumper cables used.
+On the right the schematic for the switch tree."%}

 I looked at some beginners' electronics projects online and bought some parts from RS & CPC.
 I managed to get the BBB to turn on and off